-The second week of October is Earth Science Week and it’s time to show our appreciation for our home planet!
-Each day of the week is a focus day of geoscience themed celebration.
-To help you and you students partake in this year’s events, we have put together a list activities for each day Earth Science Week.
+Earth Science Week is October 13-19, and it is the perfect time to show our appreciation for our home planet!
+Each day of the week focuses on specific geoscience-themed celebrations.
+To help you and your students partake in this year’s events, we have put together a list of activities for each day of Earth Science Week.

-The American Geosciences Institute is sponsoring three contests as part of Earth Science Week.
-Students in kindergarten through fifth grade may enter this visual arts contest.
-An essay contest is open to students in sixth through ninth grade.
-Finally, a photography contest is open to all ages.
-Winning entries will receive cash prizes and recognition on the Earth Science Week website.
+STEM contests and competitions are a fun way to engage students in learning.
+The American Geosciences Institute offers several contests as part of Earth Science Week.
+Students in kindergarten through fifth grade may enter a visual arts contest, while an essay contest is open to students in sixth through ninth grade, and a photography contest and a video contest are open to all ages.

 What better way to kick of Earth Science Week than with a scavenger hunt?
 EarthCaching is geocaching with a geoscience twist.
 Gather the kids, their phones or any portable devise with GPS technology, and head outdoors to find some educational treasures.